NSAPH/data-paltform-internal-docs/docs/cms_ingestion.md

 docker ps
 ```

 You should see an `myairflow-conda` image named `webserver` in the printed list.
+If `webserver` container is not in the list, accesss has to be granted by the owner.
+(A note for the owner: you can grant access with `usermod -a -G docker <username>`)

 > The code that is used to create the conda image is in the [/NSAPH-Data-Platform/nsaph-platform-deployment](https://github.com/NSAPH-Data-Platform/nsaph-platform-deployment) repository.
 The instructions to build the docker container are in the [Data Platform Internals](https://nsaph-data-platform.github.io/nsaph-platform-docs/common/platform-deployment/doc/index.html) section of the Data Platform documentation.